kansson/kmp-convex/README.md

 }
 ```

-Once you have the generated API, create a client and execute queries, mutations, or actions to get results:
+Once you have the generated API, create a client and execute queries, mutations, or actions.

 ```kotlin
 val client = ConvexClient("https://your-deployment.convex.cloud")